 The CRMD is responsible for assessing whether alternatives to detention may be applied.
 However, these alternatives are not subject to a statutory time limit or a proportionality test and there are no implementing regulations or guidelines for their application.
-Due to this it is not clear how alternatives are implemented and, even though detention orders issued under the Refugee Law make reference to an individualised assessment and the CRMD states that such assessments are indeed carried out, no cases have been identified to confirm such practice.
+Due to this, it is not clear how alternatives are implemented and, even though detention orders issued under the Refugee Law make reference to an individualised assessment and the CRMD states that such assessments are indeed carried out, an extremely small number detainees are released by implementing alternatives.

 The decision to detain is not based on an assessment of the asylum seeker’s individual circumstances or the risk of absconding, and the CRMD issues and renews detention and deportation orders simultaneously, without considering less restrictive alternatives to immigration detention.
 This applies to all detainees, including asylum seekers, whose cases may still be pending.